Site Promotion and SEO

 - The level of competition within your industry, including the willingness of your competitors to pay for online advertising, search engine optimisation and off-line advertising.

 - The changing methods used by search engines to rank web pages.
+Currently it's really important to have a "schema" in the back end coding of your website, (think an internal hidden Google My Business) this gives you better authority with Google and qualifies you for "rich snippets" including the "People also ask" section on page 1 of organic search.
 The search engines regularly update the algorithms they use to rank web pages.
 Whenever they do this, business owners may find that their sites rise — or fall — in the search results.
 This is one reason why you can't afford to rely solely upon the search engines to bring customers to you.

 See our action plan to find out how you can increase your inbound links, improve your site's content and promote it.